Yustinia/Arch-Install-Guide/README.md

 > It's better to use the same options on each, this ensures uniform fstab entries on generation.

-Mount the EFI and boot partitions:
+Mount the rest of the partitions:

 1. `mount --mkdir /dev/nvme0n1p2 /mnt/boot`
 2. `mount --mkdir /dev/nvme0n1p1 /mnt/boot/efi`
+3. `mount --mkdir /dev/vg0/arch-home /mnt/home`

 ## BASE INSTALL